 What Google Translate can do

-As one of the best language translation apps around, the Google Translate app offers a lot of handy features and it’s available for Android and iOS.
+As one of the best language translation apps around, the Google Translate app offers a lot of handy features and is available for Android and iOS.
 In case you’re wondering, here’s everything it can do and the number of languages currently supported for each feature:

 - Text translations: Type in text (103 languages).